 The Cathedral of Modena has been around since the 12th century and is a work of two well-known artists in Italy: Lanfranco and Wiligelmus.
 The cathedral is the purest example of Romanesque art in the city.
 The UNESCO listing recognizes the piazza and tower next to the Cathedral of Modena.

-Church and Dominican Convent of Santa Maria delle Grazie with “The Last Supper” by Leoanrdo da Vinci (1980)
+Church and Dominican Convent of Santa Maria Delle Grazie with “The Last Supper” by Leonardo da Vinci (1980)

 Cilento and Vallo di Diano National Park with the Archaeological Sites of Paestum and Velia, and the Certosa di Padula (1998)